Native Languages of the Americas: Legends of the Woodland Tribes

 Most of the Woodland Indian tribes shared a belief in a benevolent Creator god, best known in English as the Great Spirit.
 The Great Spirit is

-usually conceived as a divine spirit with no human form or attributes and is rarely personified in Woodlan Indian folklore.
-Most often the Great Spirit is
+usually conceived as a divine spirit with no human form or attributes and is rarely personified in Woodland Indian folklore.
+Most often the

 Tabaldak or Gici Niwaskw.